-deceiving customers about the condition of the cars
+He was accused of deceiving the customer about the condition of the car.

 These examples are programmatically compiled from various online sources to illustrate current usage of the word 'deceive.'
 Any opinions expressed in the examples do not represent those of Merriam-Webster or its editors.
 Send us feedback about these examples.

 Middle English, from Anglo-French deceivre, from Latin decipere, from de- + capere to take — more at heave entry 1